wikiknights/cs-materials/src/intro-to-c/operators/operators-practice-answers.md

+---
-# Arithmetic Operators Practice (Solutions)
+title: Arithmetic Operators Practice (Solutions)
-By Nicole Zolnier
+author: Nicole Zolnier
+---

 A fun thing to do in these exercises is to create a separate function and call it in main.
 That way, you can have your own library of functions and reuse it if you need.
 Note that these are suggestions, there are many ways to solve these problems.

-1. Write a function that takes 5 numbers and returns the sum and average (in two decimal places) of them.
+@.
+Write a function that takes 5 numbers and returns the sum and average (in two decimal places) of them.

 **Answer:**
 ```c
 #include <stdio.h>